Enhancing the Trainability of Variational Quantum Circuits with Regularization Strategies: Experiments

 We refer to the settings of BeInit~\cite{kulshrestha2022beinit} and examine the VQCs in binary classification, i.e., we sub-sample instances from the first two classes in each dataset to build a new subset.
 After sub-sampling, we re-scale the feature size no larger than the number of qubits.
 The statistics of original datasets and the data splits for train, validation, and test sets are provided in Table~\ref{tab:data}.
 Notably, the number of total sub-sampled instances is the sum of the split data.
 For example, in the Iris dataset, the number of sub-sampled instances is 100.

 During training, we employ the Adam optimizer~\cite{kingma2014adam} to train VQCs with a learning rate of $1\times10^{-2}$ and a batch size of 20.
 The Optimization converged within 50 training epochs.
-To assess the effectiveness of our proposed mechanisms, we ablatively apply the proposed mechanisms to baseline distributions, such as Gaussian initial distribution, and then observe the gap between two curves of gradient variance (whether or not our mechanism is applied to the baselines).
+To assess the effectiveness of our proposed mechanisms, we ablatively apply the proposed mechanisms to baseline distributions, such as a Gaussian initial distribution, and then observe the gap between the two curves of gradient variance (whether or not our mechanism is applied to the baselines).
+We follow~\cite{McClean2018landscapes} to use gradient variance as an evaluation metric.
+Higher variance indicates better resistance to the gradient issues.
 We expect that after applying our mechanisms, the gap will become larger as the model size increases.
 Based on the above settings, we aim to ablatively investigate whether our proposed mechanisms can facilitate the trainability of VQCs in the following subsections.

-\paragraph{Regularization with Prior Knowledge of The Train Data Can Help Alleviate Barren Plateaus} We conduct experiments to investigate whether prior knowledge can contribute to the initialization of the model parameters along different qubits or layers.
-In experiments, we include eight groups of initial distributions.
+\paragraph{Regularization with Prior Knowledge of the Training Data Can Help Alleviate Barren Plateaus} We conduct experiments to investigate whether prior knowledge can contribute to initializing the model parameters along different qubits or layers.
+In experiments, we include three groups of initial distributions.
 For each group, we examine two scenarios, applying prior distributions to the initial distributions (``w.
-Pr") or not (``w.o.
-Pr").
-As presented in Figure~\ref{fig:pr_exp}, we repeat experiments five times and plot curves of the first-layer variance.
+Pr'') or not (``w.o.
+Pr'').
+As presented in Figure~\ref{fig:pr_exp}, we repeat experiments five times and plot curves of the first-layer variance for three classic initialization methods (the rest of the five methods are presented in Figure~\ref{fig:pr_exp2}).
 We observe that in most cases, the variance in the first layer will gradually decrease as the number of qubits or layers increases.
-Besides, incorporating the prior distribution of the train data in initialization can mitigate barren plateau issues.
+Besides, we expect that the solid lines are higher than the dashed lines along with different qubits or layers, which demonstrates that incorporating the prior distribution of the train data in initialization can maintain higher variance, thereby mitigating barren plateau issues.